 I probably don't qualify for aid.
 Should I fill out the FAFSA?

 Yes!
-Many students mistakenly think they don’t qualify for aid and prevent themselves from receiving any kind of financial assistance, including student loans.
+Many families mistakenly think they don't qualify for aid and prevent themselves from receiving any kind of financial assistance, including student loans.

 Do I have to re-apply for financial aid every year?